GalvanizeOpenSource/100-ds-problems/solutions/Probability-jokes.md

 7           | 1260                      | 0.5247
 8           | 2016                      | 0.4921

-The likelihood has a maximum at 5 jokes, so if we use maximum-likelihood estimation, we would guess that as a solution.
+The likelihood has a maximum at 5 jokes, so if we use maximum-likelihood estimation we would guess that as a solution.

-Note that since we only care about the relative likelihoods for different values of $n$, we can ignore constants.
-So in general, if we visit our joke site $v$ times and get $u$ unique jokes, there are $n$ ways we can choose the first unique joke, $n-1$ the second, and so on, to $n-u+1$.
+Since we only care about the relative likelihoods for different values of $n$, we can ignore constants.
+In general, if we visit our joke site $v$ times and get $u$ unique jokes, there are $n$ ways we can choose the first unique joke, $n-1$ the second, and so on, to $n-u+1$.
 Calculating the actual number of ways to choose the jokes is more complicated, but it involves multiplying that by a constant *that is independent of $n$*.
-So the overall likelihood is proportional to $$\frac{\prod_{i=0}^{u-1}(n-i)}{n^v}$$
+So the overall likelihood is proportional to

+$$\frac{\prod_{i=0}^{u-1}(n-i)}{n^v}$$

 We can write some code to find the maximum for any number of visits and unique jokes.